raychongtk/pizza-joint-project/README.md

 # How to run?

-There is a `Makefile` for handling the tasks of building project and dockerization.
+I use `Makefile` to handle the tasks of building project and dockerization.

 ```
 1. make build
 2. make dockerize
 3. make run-docker
 ```

+What you will be expected after running the commands above:
+3 services will be up including `pizza-api`, `order-service` and `MySQL database`.

 if you want to stop docker services, you can run `make stop-docker`.